Paul Gogarty: 2009 swearing incident

-Loss of seat and return
+Loss of seat and return to local politics

-Gogarty lost his seat at the 2011 general election, polling 3.47% of the poll and losing his right to reclaim election expenses.
+Gogarty lost his seat at the 2011 general election, polling 3.47% of the first-preference votes and losing his right to reclaim election expenses.

 Gogarty withdrew from politics until 2014 after losing his Dáil seat, and let his membership of the Green Party lapse.
 In early 2014, he decided to run for South Dublin County Council in local elections that June.
 He considered returning to the Green Party but ultimately ran a "low key campaign" as an independent.
 He was elected on the 11th count to the fourth of eight seats in the Lucan local electoral area.

 In September 2015, Gogarty announced his intention to contest the 2016 general election as part of the Independent Alliance in the Dublin Mid-West constituency.
-He failed to be elected, receiving 5.9% FPV (first-preference votes).
+He failed to be elected, receiving 5.9% of first preferences.
 He served as Mayor of South Dublin County Council from 2017 to 2018.
 He ran in the 2019 Dublin Mid-West by-election, finishing third with 12.7% FPV.
 He was also an unsuccessful candidate for Dublin Mid-West at the 2020 general election.

+Return to national politics

+Gogarty was a successful candidate at the 2024 Irish general election, securing a seat in Dublin Mid-West.

+Political views

+Gogarty describes himself as a "liberal left-leaning" politician.